Kirkintilloch: St Ninian's Jonny Stone in running for English Teacher of the Year at prestigious UK awards

 "It is clear that he is held in high esteem by all who know him and that he is an asset to the school.
 I look forward to hearing how he gets on and wish him every success."

-Joint Council Leader Vaughan Moody added, "St. Ninian's HS has a long and proud record of achievements at these and other awards, stretching back more than a decade.
+Joint Council Leader Vaughan Moody added, "St. Ninian's High School has a long and proud record of achievements at these and other awards, stretching back more than a decade.

 The winners of the TES School Awards 2021 will be announced at an online event on Friday 25 June from 8pm.